 The Lele people are located in Upper and Middle Guinea to west and southwest of Kissidougou—encompassing an area from Massakoundou west to Yombiro and southwest to Seredou, south to Kongoté, northeast to Kassaadou, to Kassadou and northeast through Tangolto (Tankoloto on most maps), Kongola and Gbendikoro (Bendi Koro).
 Middle Guinea is filled with mountains, along with many rivers that run through them.
-This is where the Niger, Senegal, and Gambia rivers begin, giving way to the prosperous farmlands surrounding them.
+This is where the Niger, Senegal and Gambia rivers begin, giving way to the prosperous farmlands surrounding them.
 Upper Guinea includes more savannas and plains than mountains.
 This is where most of the Lele are found, in smaller agricultural settlements in the river valleys.
 In the Lele culture, men are seen as the head of the lineage.
 Houses of men from the same clan are usually the ones in positions of authority in each village.
 The Lele do have a chief, but he does not have any political power.

 Most of the Lele are primarily agriculturalists, with rice, palm nuts, peanuts and sweet potatoes being the most common crops.
 Poor transportation systems and harsh weather in rainy season often hinder the movement of materials and raise their costs.
 Both Lele men and women participate in the farming chores.
 Men do muchof the work to clear land and break up soil.
 Women help with planting, weeding and harvesting.
 Men spend much of their time in the fields or hunting.
 Women usually complete more time-consuming chores in the home such as hauling water, cooking, cleaning and child rearing.
 Traditionally, a Lele women is part of a polygamous marriage and has about five children, with at least one dying in their early years.
 The Lele emphasize manners among their children, believing that they represent the difference between man and beast.
 It is uncommon for a Lele child to contradict an adult.
 Children are raised by their elders in addition to their parents.
-It is socially acceptable for family, friends, and people in the village to reprimand a child who misbehaves.
+It is socially acceptable for family, friends and people in the village to reprimand a child who misbehaves.

 Pray that God will bring an end to female circumcision (FGM) among the Lele.

 Pray that Lele children will have more opportunities to attend school and to become literate.

 |Profile Source: Anonymous|

-|Expanded PDF Profile|
+|Other PDF Profile|

 |Global Prayer Digest: 2012-02-23|